 - Mental health problems are common.
-1 in 4 people will have a mental illness at some point in their lives.
+Up to 1 in 4 people have experienced mental illness.

 - You may want support if you have noticed changes in the way you think or feel which cause problems in your day-to-day life.

-- If you think you need help, try to get treatment as soon as you can.
+- If you think you need help, it’s best to get support and treatment as soon as you can.
 Seeking help early can speed up your recovery.

 How common are mental health problems?